Problem Statement:

 Explanation:

-• Product with product_id = 2 is low fat and recyclable.
+product_id = 2is low fat and recyclable. - Product with

 Solution Approach